 Do seminars have a final during Finals Week?

-Freshman Seminars do not have finals during Finals Week.
-Any final exam should be administered during the final class meeting.
+First Year Exploration Seminars do not have finals during Finals Week.
+Any final exam should be administered during the final class meeting for these seminars.
 In addition, regular class meetings may not take place during Finals Week.
 For other Discovery @ UCSB seminars, final examinations are at the discretion of the instructor and may occur during finals week.

 Credit and Grading